Shippable/docs/sources/ci/send-notifications.md

 To stop sending notifications, simply remove the configuration from the **shippable.yml** for that project.

-For Slack and Hipchat, if you are not using your notification integration anywhere else, you can delete it from your Account Integrations as well.
+For Slack and Hipchat, if you are not using your notification integration anywhere else, you can delete it from your  Integrations as well.

 ##Further Reading